9th to 19th

 respecting each other's walk with Yahweh will be emphasized and

-encouraged, knowing that we all may differ in some areas of
+encouraged, even if some of us may differ in areas of

 also desire to be a light on a hill that cannot be hidden.